rommik/reading-list/README.md

 * **The Architecture of Open Source Applications, Volume II: Structure, Scale, and a Few More Fearless Hacks** - http://a.co/aKag2QN
 * **Clean Architecture: A Craftsman's Guide to Software Structure and Design** by Robert C. Martin - http://a.co/7FTH2dX
 * **The Pragmatic Programmer: From Journeyman to Master** by Andrew Hunt - http://a.co/fDtSmDc
+* **The Innovator's Dilemma: The Revolutionary Book That Will Change the Way You Do Business** by Clayton M. Christensen - http://a.co/fNEdvWL
+*

 ## Read
 ### Business